 The result is that rather than removing poverty, there is a risk that these policies may actually be driving the poor from expanding cities throughout Africa, Asia and Latin America and forcing them to the margins of society.
 This is at a time when the world population has just become more urban than rural and when about one billion people globally is presently living in slums or squatter settlements.
-The UN's projection (2003:XXV) is that this figure will double to 2 billion people by 2030 unless concrete action is taken.
-Many of these households are tenants who risk being evicted as a result of titling programmes, or squatters vulnerable to market-driven displacement.
-With populations of some developing country cities already far larger than London, the risk to social and economic stability is potentially even more serious than the problems facing the West.
+The UN's projection (2003:XXV) is that this figure will double to 2 billion people by 2030 unless concrete action is takeniv.
+Many of these households are tenants who risk being evicted as a result of titling programmesv, or squatters vulnerable to displacementvi. market-driven With populations of some developing country cities already far larger than London, the risk to social and economic stability is potentially even more serious than the problems facing the West.

 Sadly, leading international and bi-lateral development agencies, such as the World Bank, UK's Department for International Development (DFID) and Sweden's International Development Cooperation Agency (SIDA), are reducing their support to urban issues in developing countries at a time when it has never been more urgently needed.
-Some are presumably hoping that by maintaining their focus on rural development, the flow of migrants into urban areas can be stemmed.
-However, experience suggests that this approach is doomed to failure as a combination of pressure on land in rural areas, the effects of climate change and internal conflicts, force more people off the land and into the cities, where opportunities for alternative sources of livelihood are greater, despite the squalor.
+Some are presumably hoping that their focus bv maintaining on rural development, the flow of migrants into urban areas can be stemmed.
+However, experience suggests that this approach is doomed to failure as a combination of pressure on land in rural areas, the effects of climate change and internal conflicts, force more people off land and into the cities, where the opportunities for alternative sources of livelihood are greater, despite the squalor.

-The real challenge for developing countries is to focus on the social and economic practices that work for the poor and modify official systems of regulations, standards and procedures to incorporate these, rather than expecting the poor to adapt to the middle class perspectives of bureaucrats and professionals.
-This involves governments and the international community examining, and building on, systems of local finance and livelihood strategies the poor themselves have developed out of necessity to improve their lives.
+The real challenge for developing countries is to focus on the social and economic practices that work for the poor and modify official systems of regulations, standards and procedures to incorporate these, rather than expecting the poor to adapt to the middle class perspectives of bureaucrats professionals.
+This involves and governments and the international community examining, and building on, systems of local finance and livelihood strategies the poor themselves have developed out of necessity to improve their lives.
 This will help to build the necessary levels of confidence and security needed for the poor to invest incrementally in improved housing and infrastructure.
 Titles and home ownership are only one of many means of achieving these objectives.

-The present crisis could therefore easily prove to be a foretaste of what is in store unless policy makers, whether environmental professionals, such as planners, or senior administrators in land administration, stop placing so much emphasis on land titling and home ownership and instead encourage a wide range of tenure options in which all social groups, in both affluent and developing countries, can meet their needs within their budgets.
+The present crisis could therefore easily prove to be a foretaste of what is in store unless policy makers. whether professionals, environmental such as planners, or senior administrators in land administration, stop placing much SO land titling and emphasis on home ownership and instead encourage a wide range of tenure options in which all social groups, in both affluent and developing countries, can meet their needs within their budgets.
 These should build on and adapt what people in different countries are familiar with and which already enjoy social legitimacy, such as customary tenure, community ownership or land trusts, private rental and co-operatives.
-Serious consideration should also be given to adopting and adapting a range of intermediate tenure forms, such as Botswana's 'Certificates of Rights', Bolivia's 'Anticretico'
+Serious consideration should also be given to adopting and adapting а range of intermediate tenure forms, such as Botswana's 'Certificates of Rights', Bolivia's 'Anticretico' tenure, Trinidad and Tobago's Comfort' 'Certificate of and Kenya's Temporary Occupation Permits'.
+Information on these innovative forms of land tenure is widely available, and offers a range of examples to suit different contexts.vii viii Meanwhile, national and international policy makers and urban planners should beware of 'sub-prime' policies which promise simplistic solutions to complex problems.